Drew Zimmerman

 (01/19/2022)

-The techniques and themes of my body of work haven’t changed so much as I have refined and sharpened them.
-Since I began making art in 1980, my driving force has been the availability and versatility of my primary material: paper-mâché.
-Although I have limited formal training in sculptural or figurative representation, my knowledge of art as a subject is vast.
-“Folk art” seems to best describe my output: I use materials native to my environment, a comfortable suburb of Philadelphia, not the Georgia backwoods of superb vernacular artist Thornton Dial.
+Although I have limited formal training in figurative representation, my knowledge of art as a subject is vast.
+“Folk art” seems to best describe my output.
+I use materials native to my environment, a comfortable suburb of Philadelphia, not the Georgia backwoods of superb vernacular artist Thornton Dial.
 My resources are recycled paper and cardboard, hardware-store steel wire, wallpaper paste, and, lately, Photoshop and a digital camera.
 (I also had an Etch A Sketch once.)
-I am a self-taught outsider; still, I doubt Jean Dubuffet would qualify what I do as Art Brut, as I’m neither naive nor insane.
+I am a self-taught outsider, although, I doubt Jean Dubuffet would qualify what I do as Art Brut, as I’m neither naive nor insane.
 Nine years teaching English at Roxborough High is my version of Dial’s factory experience as a metalworker.

 Almost immediately, I abandoned the use of paint to color the sculpture, turning instead to the application of torn paper strips of full-color, newsprint advertisements.
-My file cabinet contains 40 years of color ads gleaned from our local paper, which I called the Ink-Wire because of its usefulness to my craft.
-Applying paper-mâché in the same way to figurative representation that could hang on a wall, I started using layers of cardboard beneath the torn paper surface, adding collage-relief to my artistic toolkit.
+My file cabinet contains 40 years of color ads gleaned from our local paper, which I call the Ink-Wire because of its usefulness to my craft.
+I started using layers of cardboard beneath the torn paper surface, achieving the element of relief in a lightweight, frame that hangs on the wall.
 Paper, cardboard, and glue–not stretched canvas– were my materials, and I wasn’t limited to portraiture on the flat.
 Besides the application of strips of newsprint, I used a home-made modeling pulp, the main ingredients of which are two egg cartons and two tablespoons of Elmer's Glue.
-Pound for pound, the commercial brand costs 40 bucks when they sell it at Michael’s, and pennies when I make it–plus mine is better.
+Pound for pound, the commercial brand costs 40 bucks when they sell it at Michael’s, and pennies when I make it—plus mine is better.